Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

 4. Select the data source in the *Entity type* drop-down list.
     - If desired, use the *RetailSuite Business document* entity type if you currently define the data source for a header file.
     You typically use this entity type for the header data, if you want to transfer data with its origin from the *Actindo Core1 Platform*.
-    - If desired, use the *Business document postition* entity type if you currently define the data source for a line item definition.
+    - If desired, use the *Business document position* entity type if you currently define the data source for a line item definition.
     You typically use this entity type for the line item data, if you want to transfer data with its origin from the *Actindo Core1 Platform*.
     - If desired, use any other data source that provides you with data needed for the transfer.
     For example, you want to send an EDIFACT message with invoice data from SAP.
 In this case select the related SAP data source with which you can access the data needed for the header &frasl; line item file.